Brigantine takes steps to address party houses

 “People coming for a week or weekend to enjoy our beautiful town and beaches, that’s not a problem,” said Sullivan.
 “The ones that turn it into a retreat, wedding, bachelor party, frat house ... that’s an issue.”

-Sullivan said there are four short-term rentals in the 300 and 400 blocks of 20th Street.
-The two in the 400 block aren’t an issue, but the two in the 300 block are the ones residents complain about the most.
+Sullivan said there are four short-term rentals in the 300 and 400 blocks of 20th Street that the neighborhood was concerned about— two in the 400 block and two in the 300 block.

 People are also reading…